Geneva: “You’re racially biased.”

 Geneva: “Rethink.
 Review all promotions, return to a strict meritocracy.”

 There is nothing wrong with managers promoting employees because they like them.
-In fact, though they needn’t be close friends, teams are more likely to work well together if they respect one another.
+In fact, teams are more likely to work well together if they enjoy working together.
 This is the basis for dozens of books on teamwork, and an entire industry of team-building experiences.

 Promotions for employees that the managers like are only problematic if the manager likes the employee in spite of his (or her) merit.
 In addition, I doubt I am the only woman to have been awkwardly promoted in spite of the fact that I didn’t hit it off with my new coworkers.
-I was a woman being promoted, and so I stopped the office from being biased against women, and yet the promotion was not the right choice.
+Since I was a woman being promoted, I was proof the office wasn’t biased against women.
+Yet the promotion was not the right choice.